As of March 2016, our Police Community Support Officer is PCSO 6500 Alison Donnison. She can be contacted via 101 or firstname.lastname@example.org.

 If anyone is aware of any individuals or groups that would benefit from a visit from myself please contact the PCSO Alison Donnison via 101 or on the Dorset Police website, “Contact Us” section.

-Residents had previously asked how to register for crime alerts, users can register directly for crime alerts at the Dorset Alert link at www.dorsetalert.co.uk.
+Members of the public can register directly for crime alerts at the Dorset Alert link at www.dorsetalert.co.uk